 Curtis changes tune on marriage

-Four Weddings and a Funeral writer Richard Curtis has hinted he may have a wedding of his own on the horizon.
+The writer of hit film Four Weddings and a Funeral has hinted he may have a wedding of his own on the horizon.

-R ichard, who has four children with his partner Emma Freud, said h e wrote the film as "an attempt to explain to my mother why I wasn't getting married".
+R ichard Curtis, who has four children with his partner Emma Freud, said h e wrote the film as "an attempt to explain to my mother why I wasn't getting married".

 He told Radio 4's The Reunion: "I have to say it didn't work.
 She was still very unhappy with the situation for the next 15 years, although do you know I'm thinking about it.
 I think I might."